Mastering Supply Chain – Procurement Analyst

 This information is anecdotal and based on roles Hunter Campbell is currently recruiting or has previously recruited and relate to base salaries.
 They do not include any additional bonuses or benefits.

-Junior analysts are typically university graduates and or an analyst moving into their first procurement-specific role.
-Their responsibilities would tend to focus more on research, data management and reporting, rather than decision-making and having more commercial responsibility – so much more of a support role.
+Junior Analysts are typically university graduates or professionals transitioning into their first procurement-specific role.
+Their responsibilities are primarily centred around research, data management, and reporting, serving as a supportive function rather than focusing on decision-making or commercial responsibilities.

-Intermediate Procurement Analysts are more experienced offering more capability in providing advice, guidance and have an improved understanding of supplier management, relationship management and the use of data and analysis.
+Intermediate Procurement Analysts bring more experience to the role, offering greater capability in providing advice and guidance.
+They also demonstrate a stronger understanding of supplier management, relationship building, and the application of data and analysis.

 If you would like to find out more about the role of Procurement Analyst, please contact Senior Consultant Wayne Fry.
 Wayne specialises in the recruitment of Supply Chain, Procurement & Operations roles.
 For more news and views visit our website by clicking here, see what opportunities we have available here or follow us on LinkedIn.